RylanTech/React-Admin-Store/README.md

 # React-Admin-Store
 Description:
 This project is a front end store management site.
-It is meant to represent products and have the ability to edit, delete and add them as needed.
+It is meant to represent products and have the ability to edit, delete and add products as needed.

 To run this site, you will need to run a few things.